stephensmalley/selinuxns/README.md

     # Now you can launch a shell in an unconfined context.
     runcon unconfined_u:unconfined_r:unconfined_t:s0-s0:c0.c1023 /bin/bash
     # Now you should be able to safely switch the child to enforcing mode.
-    # But check the PID before and after doing so to verify that the shell
+    # But check the unshare value after doing so to verify that the shell
     # wasn't immediately killed when it went enforcing.
-    echo $$
     setenforce 1
-    echo $$ # make sure this didn't change
+    cat /sys/fs/selinux/unshare # should be "1" still
     # Do stuff
 </details>